-The pickup set value of a 12> protection function should be set in accordance of the negative-sequence current occurrence in the protected object.
+The pickup set value of a I2> protection function should be set in accordance of the negative-sequence current occurrence in the protected object.

-Besides that, the negative-sequence overcurrent protection function (I2>) uses the same setting parameters as the phase overcurrent protection function, like trip and reset characteristics from both IEC/ANSI standards, time multiplier, etc.
+Besides that, the negative-sequence overcurrent protection function (12>) uses the same setting parameters as the phase overcurrent protection function, like trip and reset characteristics from both IEC/ANSI standards, time multiplier, etc.

-The negative-sequence overcurrent protection function (\$\frac{12\rightarrow}\$) can be used for line, generator, transformer and motor protection to protect the system from unbalanced faults.
-Because the \$\frac{12\rightarrow}\$ protection function operates on the negative-sequence current component which is normally absent during load conditions, the \$\frac{12\rightarrow}\$ can, therefore, be set more sensitive than the phase overcurrent protection functions.
-On the other hand, coordination of negative-sequence overcurrent protection function in a radial system does not mean automatically very long fault clearing time for the furthest upstream protection devices, because the tripping time of concerned negative-sequence overcurrent protection function needs only be coordinate with the next downstream device with the negative-sequence overcurrent protection function.
-This makes the \$\frac{12\rightarrow}{2}\$ in many cases as an advantageous protection concept in addition to the phase overcurrent protection function.
+The negative-sequence overcurrent protection function (12>) can be used for line, generator, transformer and motor protection to protect the system from unbalanced faults.
+Because the 12> protection function operates on the negative-sequence current component which is normally absent during load conditions, the 12> can, therefore, be set more sensitive than the phase overcurrent protection functions.
+On the other hand, coordination of negative-sequence overcurrent protection function in a radial system does not mean automatically very long fault clearing time for the furthest upstream protection devices, because the tripping time of concerned negative-sequence overcurrent protection function.
+This makes the 12> in many cases as an advantageous protection concept in addition to the phase overcurrent protection function.